 Our Story

-Each year, we support, develop and present contemporary arts in collaboration with our communities of focus: First Nations, culturally and linguistically diverse, LGBTIQA+ and artists with disability and connect with an engaged audience.
+Each year, we support, develop and present contemporary arts in collaboration with the communities we centre and prioritse: First Nations, culturally and linguistically diverse, LGBTIQA+ and artists with disability and connect with an engaged audience.

 First Nations Context